ILLnar-Nizami/GKI_sukisu_SUSFS/README.md

-### This repository automatically builds GKI kernels
+# GKI Kernel Build Automation

 > Non-GKI devices can try the resources on the [SukiSU cloud drive](https://alist.shirkneko.top).
 OnePlus ColorOS 14/15 is not supported.
 >
 > If this is your first time here, please **read everything carefully** so you don’t waste other people’s time.
 >
 > Latest updates: 1) OnePlus 8 ELITE SoC can use the 6.6 kernel (untested).
 2) Fixed build errors for these GKI versions — [5.10.(66, 81, 101), 5.15.(74, 94, 104)].

 ### Downloads

 You can [download everything here](https://github.com/zzh20188/GKI_KernelSU_SUSFS/releases).

-1. About AnyKernel3.zip: download it and it’s ready to flash.
+1. **AnyKernel3.zip**
+   - Download and flash directly.
-- Then use a flashing utility such as [HorizonKernelFlasher](https://github.com/libxzr/HorizonKernelFlasher/releases) to push the kernel.
+   - Use a flasher such as [HorizonKernelFlasher](https://github.com/libxzr/HorizonKernelFlasher/releases).
+2. **boot.img**
-2. About boot.img: download the format that matches your kernel (no compression, gz, lz4) and [see](https://kernelsu.org/zh_CN/guide/installation.html#install-by-kernelsu-boot-image) the **Find the right boot.img** section.
+   - Download the archive that matches your kernel format (no compression, gz, lz4) and review the [boot.img guide](https://kernelsu.org/zh_CN/guide/installation.html#install-by-kernelsu-boot-image).
-- Flash it with [FASTBOOT](https://magiskcn.com/) or use a flasher to write it into the boot partition on the slot where ROOT lives (e.g. AiWanJi, KernelFlasher).
+   - Flash with [FASTBOOT](https://magiskcn.com/) or another flasher targeting the boot partition in the ROOT slot (e.g. AiWanJi, KernelFlasher).

 ### Supported components

 | Feature | Description |
 | --- | --- |
 | [KernelSU](https://kernelsu.org/zh_CN/) | Supports **stock, MKSU, SUKISU, NEXT** |